|

 - "Marge Be Not Proud", episode of The Simpsons

-- Valediction, Spenser novel by Robert B. Parker (who featured many allusive titles in the 1980s) (shortened title of "A Valediction Forbidding Mourning", poem)
+- Valediction, a Spenser novel by Robert B. Parker (who featured many allusive titles in the 1980s) (shortened title of "A Valediction Forbidding Mourning", poem)

 - "Catch a Falling Star", episode of Quantum Leap ("Song", poem)

-- "Watchmaker," Watchmen, Chapter 4 (apocryphal
+- "Watchmaker", Watchmen, Chapter 4 (apocryphal

 remark "If only I had known, I should have become a watchmaker")